-Japan and South Korea have joined the international coalition that is pressuring Iran, not only to maintain their close relations with the United States but also to pressure Iran.
+Japan and South Korea have joined the international coalition that is pressuring Iran, at least in part to avoid friction with their close ally, the United States.
 In September 2010, Japan and South Korea announced trade, banking, and energy Iran sanctions similar to those of the EU.
 On December 16, 2011, South Korea banned sales to Iran of energy sector equipment.
-The South Korean firm Daelim, mentioned earlier, continues to be involved in Iran's energy sector but apparently under pre-existing contracts.

-Both countries have reduced oil imports from Iran and, as a result, both have been issued sanctions exemptions (and subsequent renewals of those exemptions) under P.L.
+Both countries were concerned about the effects of the EU ban on insuring ships carrying Iranian oil, but they worked around that by setting up new insurance mechanisms.
+As a result, both continue to import Iranian oil.
+However, their oil imports from Iran are at levels far below those of 2011 and, as a result, both have obtained and maintained sanctions exemptions under P.L.
 112-81.
-Both countries were concerned about the effects of the EU ban on insuring ships carrying Iranian oil, but they worked around that by setting up new insurance mechanisms.
-As a result, both continue to import Iranian oil, but at levels far below those of 2011.

-The February 6, 2013, triggering of the requirement that oil buyers pay Iran in local accounts might not affect Japan and South Korea's trading patterns with Iran significantly.
+The requirement that oil buyers pay Iran in local accounts to avoid U.S. sanctions-a requirement that took effect on February 6, 2013-is not likely to affect Japan and South Korea's trading patterns with Iran significantly.
 South Korea pays Iran's Central Bank through local currency accounts at its Industrial Bank of Korea and Woori Bank, and its main exports to Iran have been iron and steel, as well as consumer electronics and appliances made by companies such as Samsung and LG.
 Japan exports to Iran significant amounts of chemical and rubber products, as well as consumer electronics.
-These exports are likely to continue using local currency accounts.
+These exports are likely to continue at or close to prior levels using local currency accounts.